-For the purposes of the Statements of Cash Flows, cash includes deposits at call and cash at bank.
-Cash at the end of the period, as shown in the Statement of Cash Flows, is reconciled to the related items in the Statement of Financial Position as follows:
+For the purposes of the Statements of Cash Flows, cash includes deposits at call, cash at bank and short term investments with maturities of 90 days or less.
+Cash at the end of the year, as shown in the Statement of Cash Flows, is reconciled to the related items in the Statement of Financial Position as follows:

+2016 \$'000 2015 \$'000

-30 Jun 15 \$'000 Cash and cash equivalents 2,401 2,401
+Cash and cash equivalents 3,806 2,401

+3,806 2,401

 The registered scheme maintains bank accounts at various locations throughout the world to enable the settlement of purchases and sales of investments and to conduct other normal banking transactions.
-All accounts are at call and the majority bears floating interest rates in the range of -1.0% to 1.9%.
+All accounts are at call and the majority bears floating interest rates in the range of -0.60% to 1.90%.
 Information in relation to the registered scheme's exposures to interest rate risk is provided in Note 10.